The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

 3.5

-If you're building a new home, there's one number that reveals more about its quality, comfort, and energy performance than any other: ACH@50Pa — air changes per hour at 50 Pascals of pressure.
-This metric, measured by a blower door test, quantifies how airtight your building envelope is.
-And it's the single best predictor of long-term energy costs, comfort consistency, and indoor air quality.
+The Starlit ACH standard is simple: we guarantee 1.5 ACH50 or better on every home, and our portfolio average across 24+ builds is 0.85.
+ACH50 — air changes per hour at 50 Pascals of test pressure — is measured by a blower door test, and it's the single best predictor of a home's long-term energy costs, comfort consistency, and indoor air quality.

 Airtightness isn't about sealing your home in plastic.
 It's about controlling air movement — deciding where, when, and how much fresh air enters, rather than leaving it to chance.